 Our Story – Now

-Bug Art release 1-3 new ranges a year and add new images to refresh successful existing ranges.
-In recent years, Jane has commissioned designs from and worked in partnership with other artists.
+Bug Art usually release at least one new range a year and add new images to refresh successful existing ranges.
+In recent years, we have commissioned designs from and worked in partnership with other artists.
 This has expanded and broadened the appeal of the Bug Art portfolio.

 Bug Art has on several occasions received formal recognition both for its designs and the quality of their production, having been nominated several times for various internationally-recognised industry awards.

 In the UK the company sells to independent retailers, small chains and quality department stores.
 Internationally, Bug Art continues to enjoy growth in exports, with distributors in over twenty countries including Australia, USA, New Zealand and most of Europe.
-The majority of Bug Art cards have no text and therefore sell well in non English-speaking countries.
+Our cards are blank inside, ensuring that they can be bought for most occasions in different countries.

 The original Bug Art website was launched in 1998.
 In 2009 an online ordering facility was introduced and in 2017, the site was completely redesigned to improve the look and functionality for customers.